tldr-pages/tldr/pages/osx/spctl.md

 `spctl --master-disable`

-- Add a rule to allow an application to run (Labeling of rule is optional):
+- Add a rule to allow an application to run (labeling of rule is optional):

 `spctl --add --label "{{rule_name}}" {{path/to/file}}`